-Portland is the largest city in Oregon and is known for many things from beer to bicycling.
-The city is known for small businesses, especially in food and drinks so it is safe to say that is a safe haven for foodies.
+Portland is the largest city in Oregon and is known for many things, from beer to bicycling.
+The city is known for small businesses, especially in food and drinks, so it is safe to say it is a haven for foodies.

 1. Coava Coffee Roasters

-Started in 2008 in Matt Higgin’s garage roaster, Coava coffee roasters now has four locations in Portland and one in San Diego, California, and is undeniably the best coffee shop in Portland, Oregon.
+Starting in 2008 at Matt Higgin’s garage roaster, Coava Coffee Roasters now has four locations in Portland and one in San Diego, California, and is undeniably the best coffee shop in Portland, Oregon.

-Located South of Portland, they are known for their location and extraordinary roasted coffee taste which has taken the bar of coffee lovers way too high and baristas.
+Located South of Portland, they are known for their location and extraordinary roasted coffee taste, which has taken the bar of coffee lovers and baristas too high.
 It is common for multiple cafes in Portland to source from Coava beans like Albina Press.

 All of the Coava coffee roasters’ in Portland are large and the tables have enough space so customers don’t feel suffocated and ventilation is taken good care of.